Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 "#06e67e", "#03f281", "#00ff85"];
 ```

 Next, we want to map the overall appearances of a region to a value in the array of colours.
-We do this using a formula which maps (0 to highestNumberOfAppearances) in the range of (0 to length of colours array) and then just create a colour property on each region with the hex value:
+We do this using a formula which maps (0 to highestNumberOfAppearances) in the range of (0 to length of colours array) and then just create a colour property on each region with the hex value or to the default dark colour if they haven't contributed at all:

 ```javascript
 //Map the number of appearances (0 to highestNumberOfAppearances) to a HEX value in the array